convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 - **Enable XSRF protection for projects** : <a id="Enable-XSRF-Projects"></a>XSRF (Cross Site Request Forgery ) is a common attack used on web applications.
 You can protect your PWA and Web applications by enabling this setting.
 The protection will be done by issuing a session life-time token that that the Application will use each time it invokes and admin service.

 {{site.data.alerts.note}}
-Only applications Developed with Mobile Builder Convertigo 7.8.0 and further versions are compatible with XSRF protection.
+Only applications built with the NGX Builder (Convertigo 8.0 and later) or with the legacy Mobile Builder from Convertigo 7.8.0 are compatible with XSRF protection.

-Also Only applications developed on Convertigo Angular/Vue/JS SK Version 3.0.9 and further supports XSRF protection.
+Also, only applications developed with the Convertigo Angular/Vue/JS SDK version 3.0.9 and later support XSRF protection.
 {{site.data.alerts.end}}

 #### Advanced properties

+- **Hide product version in generated API specifications** : When activated, the Convertigo version is no longer exposed in generated API specifications (Swagger / OpenAPI) nor in other unauthenticated responses.
+Available since 8.4.3, for hardened deployments.

 - **Product version check** : Activated by default, this option enables the verification of Convertigo version number in projects that attempt to be deployed.
 This helps users not to deploy projects that were created in a greater version of Convertigo in an older version of Convertigo.
 Indeed, in this case, the projects may not be compatible, due to the add of objects or objects' properties in the software, that an older version of Convertigo cannot handle.
 In the opposite case, a new version of Convertigo is always compatible with older version, that makes projects to be importable in newer version of Convertigo, possibly including an automatic migration of projects if need be.